Gordon Locke

-Gordon C. Locke (August 3, 1898 – November 9, 1969) was an American football player and coach.
-He played college football at the University of Iowa, where he was an All-American.
+Gordon C. Locke (August 3, 1898 – November 9, 1969) was an American college football player and coach He played college football at the University of Iowa, where he was an All-American.
 Locke served as the head football coach at Western Reserve University—now a part of Case Western Reserve University—from 1926 to 1930, compiling a record of 15–20–1.
 He was inducted into the College Football Hall of Fame as a player in 1960.

 Early life and playing career

 Locke was born in Denison, Iowa.
 He enrolled at University of Iowa in 1919 and played for the Hawkeye football team from 1920 to 1922.
 Locke, a fullback and defensive back, was the power back for the Hawkeyes while quarterback Aubrey Devine, used speed to rush to the outside.
 In Locke's sophomore season in 1920, Iowa started the year with a 2–2 record.
 Locke did not lose another game as Hawkeye.

 Locke and Devine each scored two touchdowns as Iowa defeated Minnesota in 1920, 28–7.
 It was Iowa's third straight win over the Gophers and the first time that Minnesota had been defeated three years in a row by a single opponent.

 The following year in 1921, Iowa faced Notre Dame, coached by Knute Rockne, in the second game of the season.
 It was Iowa's first meeting with Notre Dame.
 The Irish had not lost a game since 1918, a span of 20 straight wins.
 Locke helped move Iowa to Notre Dame's two-yard line, where it was fourth down.
 Duke Slater missed a rare block, and Locke was met by Notre Dame lineman Hunk Anderson.
 Locke powered Anderson over the goal line for Iowa's only touchdown of the game.
 Locke's touchdown coupled with a Devine field goal gave Iowa the 10–7 upset.

 Locke's next game was his best of the 1921 season.
 He carried the ball 37 times and gained a school-record 202 yards rushing in a 14–2 victory over Illinois.
 Locke scored both Iowa touchdowns.
 However, he was soon hospitalized with stomach problems, which hampered his effectiveness the rest of the year.
 Still, Locke finished the 1921 season with over 700 rushing yards and finished second in the Big Ten Conference scoring race to teammate, Aubrey Devine.
 Iowa posted a perfect 7–0 record in 1921 and won its first Big Ten title in 21 years.
 Locke was a consensus first team All-Big Ten selection and a first team All-American in 1921.